PCMDI/pcmdi_metrics/pcmdi_metrics/sea_ice/README.md

 ## Summary

-The PCMDI Metrics Package (PMP) sea ice driver produces metrics that compare modeled and observed sea ice extent.
+The PCMDI Metrics Package (PMP) sea ice driver produces metrics that compare modeled and observed sea ice extent as shown in Ivanova (2016).
+These metrics can be compared across models, realizations, and eight spatial regions.

 ## Demo